jelaiw/serious-cryptography-book-examples/README.md

 ## Book Errata
 See [errata/possible_errata.md](errata/possible_errata.md) for possible new errata from the seventh printing.
 Most are typo/formatting errors in the EPUB, but some appear to be in both the PDF and EPUB.

-These have been have been cross-checked against the [latest online errata](https://nostarch.com/download/SC_errata_updatedto_print8.pdf) and submitted to the publisher (pending confirmation), but interested parties can check them out here in the meantime.
+These have been have been cross-checked against the [latest online errata](https://nostarch.com/download/SC_errata_updatedto_print8.pdf) (or see [cached copy](errata/SeriousCryptography_Errata_Print8.pdf) as file name has changed and possibly the contents too) and submitted to the publisher (pending confirmation), but interested parties can check them out here in the meantime.

 ## References
 1. "Serious Crytography: A Practical Introduction to Modern Encryption".
 Aumasson, Jean-Philippe.
 No Starch Press, 2018.